 - A UAT automation tool should include features such as the automatic sequencing of manual tests, easy transfer of tasks between key users, and centralized progress tracking that takes the guesswork out of UAT workflows.

-Defect tracking and management is arguably the most critical aspect of UAT, as developers use this data to address issues so that applications can be pushed to production from the testing environment.
+Defect tracking and management is arguably the most critical aspects of a UAT environment, as developers use this data to address issues so that applications can be pushed to production from the testing environment.
 But because UAT testing is typically a monotonous process with complicated collaboration channels, this can prove difficult.

-- A user acceptance testing tool should automatically identify application bugs & issues, and determine the effect that one bug has on the rest of the application.
+- A UAT tool should automatically identify application bugs & issues, and determine the effect that one bug has on the rest of the application.
 Additionally, it should automatically communicate the defect with a corresponding screenshot to the appropriate technical teams.

 Testing should be conducted in a balanced manner, taking into account both the advantages and disadvantages of each approach.
 We hope that this comparison of automated vs. manual testing will aid you in making an informed choice.